TORONTO – At the pinnacle of the Canadian Premier League now stands five pieces of Inuit art.

-Qiatsuq is one of four Cape Dorset artists to create the five unique pieces of art handed out this week.
+Qiatsuq is one of four Kinngait artists to create the five unique pieces of art handed out this week.
 Pitseolak Qimirpik created the “Hunter” (Golden Boot) and “Nikisuittuq” (Player of the Year), Kellypalik Etidloie crafted the “Qimmiq” (Golden Glove) and Taqialuk Nuna the “Polar Bear” (Best Under-21 of the Year).

 Forge FC midfielder Tristan Borges, and Cavalry FC’s Marco Carducci and Tommy Wheeldon Jr. walked away with one-of-a-kind soapstone pieces for their work in the 2019 CPL season.

 Each year, the winner will receive a personal carving inspired by the original pieces, which stand at over a foot tall.

 For Qiatsuq and his community, the Owl represents an all-seeing bird with heightened wisdom and knowledge – something that every good coach aspires to in their careers.

 “When I started to learn from my father, it was making owls,” said Qiatsuq, who began sculpting in 1977.
 “Then I started to understand what he was doing.
 There’s a story behind it.
 There are a lot of snowy owls back home.
 The owl is a hunter.
 Very powerful and silent.”